 Aisha Mershani was born in Las Vegas, Nevada to an American Jewish mother and a Moroccan Muslim father.
-Mershani holds a Bachelor's degree in Sociology and Anthropology from the University of Redlands in California, and a Master's degree from the UNESCO program in Peace, Development Studies, and Conflict Transformation at the Universitat Jaume I in Castelló de la Plana, Spain.
+Mershani holds a Bachelor's degree in Sociology and Anthropology from the University of Redlands in California, and a Master's and a Ph.D. degree from the UNESCO program in Peace, Development Studies, and Conflict Transformation at the Universitat Jaume I in Castelló de la Plana, Spain.
 Mershani’s Ph.D. dissertation, entitled Palestinian Civil Resistance: A Case Study of the Popular Struggle Against the Wall from 2002-2013, focused on life in the Occupied West Bank since the establishment of the Israeli Apartheid Wall, and the Palestinian popular struggle to nonviolently remain on their lands.

-From 2003-2013 Mershani focused her subject on the Palestine/Israel conflict.
-She has photographed military checkpoints, demonstrations, house demolitions,destroyed villages, and the daily lives of Palestinians living under occupation.
-Mershani's approach to this conflict is a humanistic one.
+From 2003-2022 Mershani focused her subject on the Occupied Palestinian Territories.
+She has photographed military checkpoints, popular demonstrations, house demolitions,destroyed villages, and the daily lives of Palestinians living under the violence of the Israeli occupation.

 Mershani's photographs have been in multiple publications, as well as many internet news sites over the years to further the awareness of the ongoing ground movement.
 She is also one of the artists in the reference book, "Encyclopedia of Arab American Artists".